-This flagship piece of Heather Haynes’ art is the culmination of 20 plus years on a creative journey that has taken her to the some of the world’s most grim and turbulent places.
+This piece of Haynes’ art is the culmination of 20 plus years on a creative journey that has taken her to the some of the world’s most despairing places.
 One place in particular is the city of Goma in Democratic Republic of Congo.

 A quest inspired by Lisa Shannon’s book A Thousand Sisters led Heather to Goma in 2011 in search of women’s stories on which to base a new series of art.
-A missed opportunity to interview a tormented Rwandan woman turned into a fortunate incident that ultimately turned Heather’s world on its head.
+There, she witnessed the impact of unspeakable cruelty and systemic injustices at every turn.
+She vowed to the universe to help in whatever way she could, intent on finding some possible means.
+A missed opportunity to interview a tormented Rwandan woman resulted in a fortunate incident that ultimately turned Heather’s world on its head.
 What seemed like a casual encounter with Congolese gentleman Kizungu Hubert on the patio at Ubumwe Hotel in Gisenyi, Rwanda, was instead a life changing moment for both Haynes and Hubert.

-Since 2012, Haynes and Hubert have worked tirelessly to help DRC’s most vulnerable populations - orphaned children.
+Since 2012, Haynes and Hubert have worked tirelessly to help DRC’s most vulnerable populations.
 The children portrayed in Haynes’ Wall – with the collective moniker Tchukudu Kids – are orphans under Hubert’s care.
 One year to the day of Haynes’ and Hubert’s initial meeting, the children moved into a new home built with funds collected from Haynes’ friends and family.
 It was result of Heather’s relentless conviction that helping was the only right and proper thing to do.

-During that same time Heather began creating portraits of the children as her newest body of work.
-At one point during the creative process she laid them out on her studio floor to photograph and it was immediately apparent that she had to create a portrait for all of the children.
-“I chose to paint 80 children for this piece because that was number of children under our care when their new home was finished,” says Haynes.
+“I chose to paint 81 children for this piece because that was number of children under Kinzungu's care when their new home was finished,” says Haynes.
 Wall of Courage is 80 panels, each measuring 24 x 36 inches.
 When assembled it measures at 40 feet wide by 12 feet high.

 For three years, Heather worked on Wall of Courage, and she has now created a documentary film that shows the inspiration, creation and realization the project.
-Here is a link for your viewing pleasure ----> https://www.heatherhaynes.com/beyond-the-wall
+In 2020, Wall of Courage was invited to the prestigious UTA Artist Space in Beverly Hills, to anchor the Human Element of "Emergency on Planet Earth: In A TIme Close To Now", curated by Arthur Lewis.